farshi/vagrant-packer-boxes/README.md

 ## Customize base box

-- Edit and update '''Vagrantfile'''
+- Edit and update `Vagrantfile`
-- Edit and update '''debian-8.2.json'''
+- Edit and update `debian-8.2.json`
-- Edit and update install scripts at '''scripts/'''
+- Edit and update install scripts at `scripts/`
-- Edit and update preseed config file at '''http/'''
+- Edit and update preseed config file at `http/`